davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

 The following example demonstrates a case where you need to use the ``volatile`` qualifier.
-It uses the x86 ``rdtsc`` instruction, which reads the computers time-stamp counter.
+It uses the x86 ``rdtsc`` instruction, which reads the computer's time-stamp counter.
 Without the ``volatile`` qualifier, the optimizers might assume that the ``asm`` block will always return the same value and therefore optimize away the second call.